 “We appreciate the opportunity to help contribute to a constructive discussion on these important issues,” David Wells, a Goldman Sachs spokesman, said today in an e-mail.

 Obama will meet “this week” with group of business leaders at the White House, White House press secretary Jay Carney said.
 He declined to specify who Obama would see.
 Obama met Nov.
 14 with a dozen chief executives, including General Electric Co.
-(GE)’s Jeffrey Immelt and Ford Motor Co.’s Alan Mulally.
+(GE:US)’s Jeffrey Immelt and Ford Motor Co.’s Alan Mulally.

 The Republican lawmakers, which will include Majority Leader Eric Cantor of Virginia and Representative Kevin McCarthy of California, the third ranked Republican in the House, will be joined by Erskine Bowles, the co-founder of the Campaign to Fix the Debt and co-chairman of Obama’s 2010 fiscal commission.
 The meeting will take place in McCarthy’s office.